MeztliRA/kuoyms/README.md

 # Kuoyms
-Kuoyms is a website where you can check info about country all around the world.
+Kuoyms is a website where you can check for info of countries around the world.

 check it out [here](https://kuoyms.vercel.app)
 ## Running Locally